Schauder basis: Properties

 These functionals {b*n} are called biorthogonal functionals associated to the basis {bn}.
 When the basis {bn} is normalized, the coordinate functionals {b*n} have norm ≤ 2C in the continuous dual V ′ of V.

+Since every vector v in a Banach space V with a Schauder basis is the limit of Pn(v), with Pn of finite rank and uniformly bounded, such a space V satisfies the bounded approximation property.

 A Banach space with a Schauder basis is necessarily separable, but the converse is false.
-Since every vector v in a Banach space V with a Schauder basis is the limit of Pn(v), with Pn of finite rank and uniformly bounded, such a space V satisfies the bounded approximation property.
+The basis problem is the question asked by Banach, whether every separable Banach space has a Schauder basis.
+This was negatively answered by Per Enflo who constructed a reflexive and separable Banach space failing the approximation property, thus a space without a Schauder basis.
+The construction has been simplified and generalized over the years.
+See Fabian, Habala, Hájek & Montesinos (2011) for a modern presentation.

 A theorem attributed to Mazur asserts that every infinite-dimensional Banach space V contains a basic sequence, i.e., there is an infinite-dimensional subspace of V that has a Schauder basis.
-The basis problem is the question asked by Banach, whether every separable Banach space has a Schauder basis.
-This was negatively answered by Per Enflo who constructed a separable Banach space failing the approximation property, thus a space without a Schauder basis.

 Examples

 The standard unit vector bases of c0, and of ℓp for 1 ≤ p < ∞, are monotone Schauder bases.
 In this unit vector basis {bn}, the vector bn in V = c_{0} or in V = ℓ^{p} is the scalar sequence [b_{n, j}]_{j} where all coordinates bn, j are 0, except the nth coordinate:

 where δn, j is the Kronecker delta.
 The space ℓ∞ is not separable, and therefore has no Schauder basis.

 Every orthonormal basis in a separable Hilbert space is a Schauder basis.
 Every countable orthonormal basis is equivalent to the standard unit vector basis in ℓ2.

+Every Auerbach basis in a separable Banach space is a Schauder basis.

 The Haar system is an example of a basis for Lp([0, 1]), when 1 ≤ p < ∞.

 When 1 < p < ∞, another example is the trigonometric system defined below.
 The Banach space C([0, 1]) of continuous functions on the interval [0, 1], with the supremum norm, admits a Schauder basis.
-The Faber–Schauder system is the most commonly used Schauder basis for C([0, 1]).
+The Faber–Schauder system is the most commonly used monotone Schauder basis for C([0, 1]).